ADVANCING THE POSSIBILITIES

 As an economic powerhouse, the oil and gas industry contributes billions in state tax revenues, which allows state and local leaders to invest in our communities and advance possibilities across the state.

-At more than $2 billion paid in taxes, oil and gas production and extraction taxes accounted for 50 percent of all taxes collected by the state in 2018.
+The oil and natural gas industry paid more than $3.8 billion paid in taxes—or 50 percent of all state tax revenues—collected by the state in 2020.
 In addition to oil and gas extraction taxes, the state also benefits from numerous other taxes, royalties and lease bonuses (see right).

 A majority of these tax revenues are directed toward funds used to fund specific priorities including schools, roads and infrastructure, the North Dakota Legacy Fund, property tax relief, wildlife and natural resources, and more.

 A portion of oil and gas taxes that aren’t designated into special funds such as those listed above go into the State’s General Fund, which is also used to fund roads, infrastructure, schools, law enforcement and other priorities.

 For more information about the distribution of oil and gas taxes, visit the North Dakota State Treasurer’s Site.

 state and local government revenues

 $50.37 million in property taxes

 $5.02 million in motor vehicle taxes